DavidThien/IDE-IT/README.md

 Open a terminal on your machine and complete the following steps

 * Clone this repo into your Eclipse workspace folder: ```git clone https://github.com/DavidThien/IDE-IT.git```
-* Change directory into IDE-IT/backend_plugin: ```cd IDE-IT```
+* Change directory into IDE-IT/backend_plugin: ```cd IDE-IT/backend_plugin```
 * Build the Plugin: ```mvn clean install```

 If any of the above does not work, please inform us through the issue tracker.

 ### Generating Feature Support Graph

 Part of the IDE-IT testing infrastructure also includes a series of tests which give an idea of how many different methods we support for detecting different features.
-The current number of supported features can be found by running
+The current number of supported features can be found by running the following command from the 'backend_plugin' directory:

 ```
 mvn -Dtest=*Negative surefire-report:report
 ```

-from the `backend_plugin` directory, or by running the `backend_plugin/runTestCases.sh` script.
-You can also generate a plot of how the number of supported features has evolved over the plugin's lifetime by running
+You can also generate a plot of how the number of supported features has evolved over the plugin's lifetime by running the following command from the 'backend_plugin' directory:

 ```
 python feature-stats.py